Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Ablation Study

-We experiment with two variants of memory to see their performance difference. \paragraph{PAQ memory} The first version is the standard PAQ corpus~\cite{lewis2021paq} containing 65M QA pairs, where these QA-pairs are generated by models trained on NQ~\cite{kwiatkowski2019natural} and filtered through FiD model~\cite{izacard2021leveraging} also trained on NQ~\cite{kwiatkowski2019natural}.
-This memory is highly precise due to ODQA-filtering process, however, it only covers information from 9M out of the 20M passage blocks used in DPR~\cite{karpukhin2020dense}. \paragraph{Our memory} Our memory contains 30M PAQ corpus being de-duplicated, i.e. only one question correspond to an answer span.
+The first version is the standard PAQ corpus~\cite{lewis2021paq} containing 65M QA pairs, where these QA-pairs are generated by models trained on NQ~\cite{kwiatkowski2019natural} and filtered through FiD model~\cite{izacard2021leveraging} also trained on NQ~\cite{kwiatkowski2019natural}.
+This memory is highly precise due to ODQA-filtering process, however, it only covers information from 9M out of the 20M passage blocks used in DPR~\cite{karpukhin2020dense}.

+Our memory contains 30M PAQ corpus being de-duplicated, i.e. only one question corresponds to an answer span.
 We generate 30M additional QA-pairs based on the left-out 10M documents from PAQ~\cite{lewis2021paq} and add these complementary QA-pairs to form our 60M memory to increase the coverage.
 However, since our filtering procedure is based on reading comprehension, the precision of QA-pairs is lower than the original PAQ memory.

-As can be seen from~\autoref{tab:memory}, using the most precise but low-coverage PAQ memory from PAQ~\cite{lewis2021paq} yields the worse results on TriviaQA and WebQuestions.
-After adding additional 30M PAQs to the memory generated by our pipeline, we are able to achieve 4-5\% improvements on these two datasets while still maintaining NQ's performance.
+As can be seen, from~\autoref{tab:memory}, using the most precise but low-coverage PAQ memory from PAQ~\cite{lewis2021paq} yields the worse results on TriviaQA and WebQuestions.
+After adding an additional 30M PAQs to the memory generated by our pipeline, we are able to achieve 4-5\% improvements on these two datasets while still maintaining NQ's performance.